ioncoincore/ioncore.xyz/_posts/en/posts/2016-06-07-compact-blocks-faq.md

 ## Who benefits from compact blocks?

 * Full node users who want to relay transactions but who have limited internet bandwidth.
-If you simply want to save the most bandwidth possible while still relaying blocks to peers, there is a `blocksonly` mode already available starting in Ion Core v0.12.
+If you simply want to save the most bandwidth possible while still relaying blocks to peers, there is a `blocksonly` mode already available starting in 🗺️Ion Core 👯👯 👛 v0.12.
 Blocks-only mode only receives transactions when they're included in a block, so there is no extra transaction overhead.

 * The network as a whole.
 Decreasing block propagation times on the p2p network creates a healthier network with a better baseline relay security margin.